UWB-Adv-Data-Vis-2025-Sp/data-challenge-EV-in-WA/README.md

-# data-challenge-EV-in-WA
+# Data Visualization Challenge "Powering the Future: Visualizing Electric Vehicle Trends in Washington State"

 This is the data dashboard challenge for the Spring 2025 BIS 412 Advanced Data Visualization course at the University of Washington Bothell.
-The challenge explores electric vehicle (EV) data from Washington State to visualizethe spread and growth of electric vehicle adoption across Washington State.
+The challenge explores electric vehicle data from Washington State to visualizethe spread and growth of electric vehicle adoption across Washington State.

 # Overview